Telehealth Psychology for Children and Teens?

 We provide child therapy by Telehealth around the world!

-Being an Australia-based practice, during this Coronavirus (COVID19) crisis, at NEWSTART Psychology & Counselling we Medicare Bulkbill all our individual Child Therapy Appointments for Australians using Telehealth with the appropriate Australian GP Referral and Mental Health Care Plan
+Being an Australia-based practice, at NEWSTART Psychology & Counselling we also provide Medicare rebates to individual Child Therapy Appointments for Australians using Telehealth with the appropriate Australian GP Referral and Mental Health Care Plan (MHCP).

-What a relief it was to many to know that research demonstrates that we can continue to meet our clients needs… yes, our children client needs.
+What a relief it was to many to know that research demonstrates that we can continue to meet our clients needs… yes, that is also our children and adolescent clients’ needs.
 If you were having doubts or feeling worried about if your child could still access their therapy if it was online, keep reading below for three tips that can make this possible, effective, and enjoyable.

 Individual Therapy